- Many federal tax credits are designed to provide financial relief for particular circumstances.

 The EITC falls into the “refundable” category, so that in some cases tax filers will actually receive money from the government if the credit exceeds their tax bill.
 Unfortunately, government studies suggest that as many as 7 million households, some 25%, that are eligible for the EITC fail to claim it.

-American Opportunity Credit.The American Opportunity Credit survived tax reform and will be good for 2018.
+American Opportunity Credit.The American Opportunity Credit survived tax reform.
 It can be claimed for the first four years of postsecondary education.
 The student must be attending at least half time and pursuing a degree.
 Unlike other education tax credits, expenses for course-related books and supplies that aren’t paid to the school itself are eligible.
 It’s worth up to $2,500 of the cost of tuition, fees and course materials, and 40% of what remains after your tax liability is reduced to zero is refundable.
 A refundable credit can reduce your total tax owed to a negative number, meaning Uncle Sam pays you instead of the other way around.
 This means you could get a refund of up to $1,000 even if you owe no taxes.

 Lifetime Learning Credit.
-The Lifetime Learning Credit also survived tax reform and is good for 2018.
+The Lifetime Learning Credit also survived tax reform.
 It helps cover qualified tuition and related expenses on the part of students pursuing undergraduate, graduate and professional degree courses.
 This includes courses intended to acquire or improve job skills, like a teaching certificate.
 In contrast to the AOTC, it does not require students to be pursuing a degree, can be claimed if attending only part time, and is not limited to the four years of undergraduate education.
 It’s worth up to $2,000 every tax year, but it’s nonrefundable.
 With a nonrefundable credit, you can only reduce your tax burden to zero, instead of getting money back through a refundable credit.

 The Child Tax Credit.
 This longstanding tax credit reduces federal income taxes per child.
 It doesn’t matter if the child was born in late December.
 The credit will reduce your tax bill dollar-for-dollar.
-This was one of the major expansions in the 2017 tax reform bill.
-Starting in 2018, the credit amount will be raised to $2,000 from $1,000 before.
-Also, the threshold for phasing out the credit will be raised significantly from $110,000 to $400,000 in adjusted gross income for married and filing jointly.
-Plus, under the new law, up to $1,400 is refundable.
+This was one of the major expansions in the 2017 tax reform bill, which raised the credit amount from $1,000 to $2,000.
+Also, the threshold for phasing out the credit was raised significantly from $110,000 to $400,000 in adjusted gross income for married and filing jointly.
+Under the new law, up to $1,400 is refundable.
 Another addition from the 2017 reform is a $500 nonrefundable credit for qualifying dependents other than children.
+The refundable portion is subject to the same delay of tax refunds as the EITC above.

 Credit for Child and Dependent Care.
 This is for people who, in order to work or look for work, need to pay for services for either children, a spouse or dependent of any age who is physically or mentally unable to care for themselves.
-The credit for up to 35 percent of expenses is capped at $3,000 for a single dependent and $6,000 for two or more.
-The tax reform bill kept this credit unchanged, so it is valid for 2018.
+The credit for up to 35% of expenses is capped at $3,000 for a single dependent and $6,000 for two or more.
+The tax reform bill kept this credit unchanged.